 But that’s not to say you should not include these certifications at all.
 In fact, putting your Udemy courses on your resume is recommended.
 For one, it shows that you are dedicated to improving your professional skills.
 Recruiters and potential employers look out for continual learners, and pursuing additional opportunities like this shows that you’re just that.

 So while putting your Udemy Courses on your resume does not necessarily show proficiency, it is still a positive addition to your resume, especially if you do it right.
 Adding Udemy courses to your resume will help you stand out from other applicants, which is exactly what you need.
+Are you confused about which online learning platform to use?
+We are here to help!
+Check out our comparison of Skillshare vs Udemy.

 How to List Udemy Courses on Resume

 So how exactly do you add Udemy Courses to your resume correctly?
 As earlier mentioned, an Udemy certification is not on the same level as your degree or any other educational achievement.
 This means you can’t just add it to the education section of your resume the same way you add your Bachelor’s, Master’s degree, or Ph.D.
-However, there are some neat ways to add Udemy courses to this section or any other section in your resume.
+However, there are some neat ways to add Udemy courses to this section or any other section in your resume. edX.org vs Udemy are both online courses platforms, but what’s the difference?
+We’ll tell you everything you need to know in this article.

 Adding Udemy Courses to Resume Education Section